zhaocai/GoldenView.Vim/README.md

 To quickly switch between those windows, a few keys are mapped to

-- Focuse to the main window
+- Focus to the main window
-- Switch with the largest, smallest, etc.
+- Switch with the `MAIN PANE`, the largest, smallest, etc.
-- Jump to next and previous window
+- Jump to the next and previous window